facebook/lexical/README.md

 ## Support

-If you have any questions about Lexical, would like to discuss a bug report, or have questions about new integations, feel free to add yourself to [our Discord sever](https://discord.gg/Pg4n9psf).
+If you have any questions about Lexical, would like to discuss a bug report, or have questions about new integrations, feel free to add yourself to [our Discord server](https://discord.gg/Pg4n9psf).

 Lexical engineers are checking this regularly.